Friday, June 28, 2024

 to Henri Becquerel, born in Chatillon-Coligny and a Nobel-laureate in

 physics for his discovery of natural radiation.
-The subjects other exhibits
+The subjects of other exhibits

 included French authoress Collette (who had a childhood home in